 The FTA distinguishes normal from special cases as described in the data section.
 To test whether it matters which cases the researcher looks at we want to compare the distributions of normal and special cases.
 Unfortunately, the FTA stopped to publicly report data for special cases after tax period 1993/94.
 Therefore we will compare the two distributions for a rather old dataset.
 However the FTA does report aggregate statistics (e.g. percentiles) based on a pool of all cases (normal and special) for more recent periods which allow us to do a corresponding analysis for 2010 as well.

-1993/94 a pooled data set of normal and special cases has a slightly higher density at both ends compared to data based in normal cases only (see figure Figure 4).
+1993/94 a pooled data set of normal and special cases has a slightly higher density at the lower end compared to data based in normal cases only (see figure Figure 4 top middle).
 Special cases appear to have a slightly lower median income and their distribution is more skewed.
 Therefore special cases are more polarized than normal cases (see table Table 2) i.e. striving away from the median (positive Median Index of 0.02).
 This tendency is more pronounced in the lower than upper part of the distribution (Lower Index of 0.029 compared to Upper Index if 0.01).
+Put simply: the population of special cases 1993/94 hold considerably more tax units with low incomes than does the population of normal cases.

 As the special cases consist of a broad mix of individuals it remains unclear which factor explains the differences of both distributions.
 Possible explanations can be immigrants partly concentrating in lower income percentiles, low income artists who belong to the special cases or a more technical selection effect: tax units not liable for taxation throughout the whole year are special cases; those cases might have lower incomes, e.g. if they moved and stopped working.
-To get a more complete picture we can look how the two distributions relate to each other in 2010 (see Figure 4).
+To get a more complete picture we can look how the two distributions relate to each other in 2010 (see Figure 4 top right).

 2010 the picture is similar but more apparent: Special cases appear more frequent around the lower percentiles of the pooled distribution (Lower Index of 0.039), however 2010 there is a more noteworthy effect in the upper part of the distribution (Upper Index of 0.022).
 According to figure Figure 4 we can attribute this effect to the top percentiles.
 This gives credibility to the thesis that rich immigrants whose number increased between 1994 and 2010 drive the effect.